 But like the Electro 35, the MG-1’s CdS light meter, the little glass bubble above the lens, is coupled to an aperture-priority automatic exposure system.
 When you load film, set the camera to your film’s speed using the selector on the bottom of the lens barrel.
 Then to take a picture, first set the aperture by rotating the lens barrel’s outer ring.
 If you’re not great with the intricacies of f stops, just choose the symbol closest to your conditions: sunny, cloudy, or “window” (indoors and, I suppose, very overcast).
 Next, frame your shot and press the shutter button down part way.
 Here’s where things get clever.
 If a red arrow lights inside the viewfinder, or the Over light glows on the camera’s top plate, the MG-1 can’t find a shutter speed that won’t overexpose the photo; choose a smaller aperture and try again.
 If a yellow arrow lights inside the viewfinder or the Slow light glows on the camera’s top plate, the MG-1 had to choose a shutter speed so long that camera shake will be a problem; either mount the camera on a tripod choose a larger aperture so the MG-1 can choose a faster shutter speed.
 The red and yellow arrows even point in the direction you need to twist the aperture ring.

-What really sets the MG-1 (and all the Electro 35s) apart is its stepless shutter.
+What sets the MG-1 and its Electro 35 brethren apart is its stepless shutter.
 It fires at any speed between 1/500 and 4 seconds.
 If 1/78 or 1/459 second gives the best exposure at the chosen aperture, that’s what the camera uses.

-I loaded some Fujicolor 200 and took the MG-1 to explore New Augusta, Indiana, with it.
-New Augusta was a small town in what is now northwest Indianapolis.
+I loaded some Fujicolor 200 and took the MG-1 to explore New Augusta, Indiana, a former small town in what is now northwest Indianapolis.
 Funny story – the people who founded New Augusta had been living about two miles east, in a town called Augusta a mile or so to the east on the Michigan Road.
 I’ve written about Augusta before; an 1832 brick house and a log cabin still stand.
 When the railroad went in, residents left Augusta behind and built New Augusta on the railroad, hoping for better prosperity.
 Much of the town, including a small downtown, remains.

 A lawyer and an accountant hang their shingle from the brick building today.
 Look at how much sharpness that lens delivers.

 I don’t live very far from New Augusta.
 These tracks run south from here to about a mile behind my house.
 Even though the main line looks well used, I hear train whistles only about once a month.

-Do you like old cameras?
-Then check out my entire collection.
+If you like old film cameras, check out all of my reviews here!